JannisGz/Chess/README.md

 # Chess

 This is a Chess application entirely written in Java.
-The goal for this project was to develop a lightweight chess application, with minimal requirements.
+The goal for this project was to develop a lightweight chess application, with minimal system requirements.

 ## Table of Contents